 Those who have listened to me speak or had an opportunity to talk with me privately know I am far less concerned about consistency in posting new content to pages and profiles than I am with clients being consistently engaged.

 Creating content is vital.
 Done right it will help create and nurture relationships, it establishes authority and drives action.
-BUT your content should play a supportive role.
+AND your content should play a supportive role.

 They’re about creating engagement and social interaction.
-Ideally you want it to occur on your content but, that’s not the reality for a small business.
+Ideally you want it to occur on your content yet, that’s not the reality for a small business.
 Stop fighting to make that happen.

 Things happen when you do: